How To Organise a Virtual Dance Party on Zoom

 If you have wireless headphones I recommend using them.
 It improves audio quality but also creates a little bubble that will allow you to dance more freely and feel less self-conscious dancing from your home.

-If there are more than 5-6 people you might want to mute the audio during the party, unless you’re happy to have slightly lower quality audio in exchange of being able to hear people comment and sing while they dance.
+If there are more than 5-6 people, mute the audio during the party, unless you’re happy to have slightly lower quality audio in exchange of being able to hear people comment and sing while they dance.
 Here’s how to mute and unmute everyone.

 If you want to do karaoke, just share your screen as well as the audio with these instructions and put a youtube video with the lyrics up.
 Here’s the Karaoke version of Bohemian Rhapsody because you can never have too much of that song.